-The first recorded Galway horse show took place in Eyre sq on 21st and 22nd of July 1892.
+The first recorded Galway horse show took place in Eyre sq on 21 and 22 July 1892.
 There were showing classes and 8 jumping competitions.
-It ran for many years at various venues before settling in the Sportsground on College road where top level grand prix showjumping was included for the first time.
+It ran for many years at various venues before settling in the Sportsground on College road where top level Grand Prix showjumping was included for the first time.

 In 1974 the show moved to Ballybrit to land owned by Mickey Coyne.
 1978 saw a new home with the show now moving to the grounds of the Brothers of Charity in Clarinbridge and being renamed the Galway County Show.

-In recent years there has been a good local involvement in the shows top prize, in 2010 local girl Olive Clarke was the victor on Cruisings Mickey Finn.
-This was followed a year later by then 16 year old Turloughmore rider Michael Duffy who took the honours on his mother Kathryns horse Killard Horizon.
-While the winner in 2012 Alexander Butler hails from County Meath his father Jim is a native of Oughterard.
+In recent years top prizes went to local girl Olive Clarke was the victor on Cruisings Mickey Finn in 2010 .
+This was followed a year later by then 16 year old Turloughmore rider Michael Duffy who took the honours on his mother Kathryn’s horse Killard Horizon.
+While the winner in 2012 Alexander Butler hails from Co Meath, his father Jim is a native of Oughterard.
 In 2013 the main prize went to Greg Broderick from Thurles Co Tipperary.
 In 2014 Peter Smyth with Corrib House won the Ashford Farms Grand Prix.
 The 2015 honours again went to Greg Broderick and MHS Automatic.
 Last years winners were Tholm Keane based in Kilkenny on BMH Big Time.

-All this is bringing great excitement among competitors and owners at the prospect of 2 days great competition at the west of Irelands leading equestrian event at the world famous Ballybrit racecourse.
+All of the above creates great excitement among competitors and owners at the prospect of great competition at the west of Ireland’s leading equestrian event.

-We hope the schedule of events this year has something for everyone.
+We hope the schedule of events for 2018 has something of interest for everyone.